 White Christmas is a film my family has watched together since my girls were toddlers.
 It includes Bing Crosby’s voice, Danny Kaye’s comedy, some wonderful music, and great dance scenes.
 And most of it is set in Vermont where we live.
-This past weekend we saw White Christmas performed as a play by the local high school.
+Last year we saw White Christmas performed as a play by the local high school.
 As I thought about the show, I realized that beneath the entertainment were some very profound spiritual lessons that we can carry into our daily lives.

 Count your blessings, not sheep